deejcoder/ListTheseServers/README.md

 # ListTheseServers
-This simple web application presents a list of (game or regular) servers which are filterable.
-Clients may add servers, which are to be approved by site moderators.
-The web application will automatically ping the servers to determine their connectivity.
-These pings will occur periodically in the background every 20 seconds and broadcast to any existing clients; updating the server list.
+A web application containing a collection of servers around the world.
+These servers may have tags, and will be filterable and searchable by tags.
+Want to find a server for your game?
+Search the tag.
+This web application will also track downtime of these servers and handle reports.
+Anyone may add a server.